sreenikSS/mlpack-Tensorflow-Translator/Temp/New models/Readme.md

-## Testing area for new models
+# Testing area for new models

 Onnx is not too consistent with its conversions not to mention its coherency across frameworks.
 I have developed the translator keeping in mind only a few models that I have created.

-Hence, contributions are welcome in the form of (somewhat pretrained) models, preferably convolutional.
+Hence, contributions are welcome in the form of (somewhat pre-trained) models, preferably convolutional.
 Supported model frameworks are:

 - Tensorflow
 - Keras
 - Onnx